This guide provides a brief outline of the foreign company registration options in Australia.

 A representative office is not required to be registered with the ASIC, but it must register with the Australian Taxation Office (ATO) if the representative office has employees.

-Incorporation steps of a representative office
+Incorporation steps to establish a representative office

 - Establish a physical office location